AdobeDocs/campaign-standard.en/help/administration/using/push-tracking.md

 If an app is closed, Apple will not call the app until the app has been relaunched.
 This means that you will not be able to know when the notification has been received on iOS.

-In order to still have Impression tracking working while the app is in the background we need to send **Content-Available** to let the app know a tracking has to be done.
+In order to still have **[!UICONTROL Impression]** tracking working while the app is in the background we need to send **[!UICONTROL Content-Available]** to let the app know a tracking has to be done.

 >[!CAUTION]
 >
->iOS Impression Tracking is not accurate and should not be seen as reliable.
+>iOS impression tracking is not accurate and should not be seen as reliable.

 The following code targets background app: